DahyannAraya/copernicus-seasonal-forecast-tools/README.md

 ## **Installation**

+The package requires **Python 3.10**, but versions 3.11 and 3.12 are also supported.
+Make sure your environment is using a compatible Python version before installation.

 You can install **`copernicus-seasonal-forecast-tools`** in three ways, depending on your setup and preferences.

 > **Note:** If you want to generate CLIMADA hazard objects, you must install the **optional CLIMADA dependency**.